Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Abstract

 \section{Abstract}

-The nature of the pairing symmetry of the first heavy fermion superconductor CeCu$_2$Si$_2$ remains an unresolved issue and is the subject of controversy.
-While it was generally believed to be a $d$-wave superconductor, recent specific heat measurements by Kittaka \textit{et al.} [Phys.
-Rev. Lett. \textbf{112,} 067002 (2014)] showed evidence for fully gapped superconductivity, contrary to the expected nodal behavior.
-We report London penetration depth measurements [$\Delta{\mathnormal \lambda}(T)$], which also reveal fully gapped behavior at very low temperatures.
-To resolve this issue, we propose a fully gapped $d+d$ band-mixing pairing state for CeCu$_2$Si$_2$, which yields good fits to both the superfluid density and specific heat, as well as accounting for the previous evidence for a sign change of the superconducting order parameter.
+The nature of the pairing symmetry of the first heavy fermion superconductor CeCu$_2$Si$_2$ has recently become the subject of controversy.
+While CeCu$_2$Si$_2$ was generally believed to be a $d$-wave superconductor, recent low temperature specific heat measurements showed evidence for fully gapped superconductivity, contrary to the nodal behavior inferred from earlier results.
+Here we report London penetration depth measurements, which also reveal fully gapped behavior at very low temperatures.
+To explain these seemingly conflicting results, we propose a fully gapped $d+d$ band-mixing pairing state for CeCu$_2$Si$_2$, which yields very good fits to both the superfluid density and specific heat, as well as accounting for a sign change of the superconducting order parameter, as previously concluded from inelastic neutron scattering results.

-The structures of superconducting order parameters have been frequently studied, due to the close relationship with the underlying pairing mechanism.
-While the conventional electron-phonon pairing mechanism typically leads to $s$-wave states with fully opened gaps and a constant sign over the Fermi surface \cite{Bardeen1957}, unconventional superconductors with different pairing mechanisms often form states with a sign changing order parameter \cite{ScalRMP}.
-For instance, cuprate and many Ce-based heavy fermion superconductors are generally believed to be $d$-wave superconductors, with nodal lines in the energy gap on the Fermi surface \cite{CeTIn5Node1,CeTIn5Node2,CeTIn5Node3}.
-On the other hand, in the high temperature iron based superconductors, an $s\pm$-state has been proposed, with a change of sign of the gap function between disconnected, nested Fermi surface pockets, but the energy gap remains nodeless \cite{IronPairRev}.
-As a result, the surprising recent discovery \cite{Kittaka2014} of evidence for fully gapped superconductivity in the first heavy fermion superconductor CeCu$_2$Si$_2$ \cite{Steglich1979} requires further attention.
+The structure of the superconducting order parameter has been frequently studied, due to its close relationship with the underlying pairing mechanism.
+While the conventional electron-phonon pairing mechanism typically leads to $s$-wave states with fully opened gaps and a constant sign over the Fermi surface \cite{Bardeen1957}, unconventional superconductors with different pairing mechanisms often form states with a sign changing order parameter \cite{Anderson-Science,ScalRMP}.
+For instance, cuprate and many Ce-based heavy fermion superconductors are generally believed to be $d$-wave superconductors, with nodal lines in the energy gap on the Fermi surface \cite{KotliarLiu,SigristUeda,CeTIn5Node1}.
+On the other hand, in the high temperature iron based superconductors, an $s\pm$-state has been proposed, with a change of sign of the gap function between disconnected Fermi surface pockets, but the energy gap remains nodeless \cite{IronPairRev}.
+In this context, the surprising recent discovery \cite{Kittaka2014,Yamashita2017,Takenaka2017} of evidence for fully gapped superconductivity in the first heavy fermion superconductor CeCu$_2$Si$_2$ \cite{Steglich1979} requires further attention.